billniebel/a-bit-about/_posts/2024-10-23-The-Miami-Rivers-Survey.md

 (Israel Ludlow was the lead surveyor.)

 The methodology used for the initial Symmes Purchase along the Ohio River arrayed neighboring townships to the east and to the west as being in the same _range_.
-This private decision was quickly superseded by developing PLSS standards used in other surveys, especially in the survey of the Congress Lands West of Miami River.
+This private decision was quickly superseded by developing PLSS standards used in other surveys, especially in the survey of the _Congress Lands West of Miami River_.
 In that survey, neighboring townships are arrayed instead to the north and to the south as being in the same _range_ — i.e., using again the same term _range_.
 But the decision for the Symmes survey was continued northward for the rest of the MRS — the uniformity within that survey taking precedence over uniformity with the developing PLSS standard.